ZekNikZ/git-workshop/README.md

 git remote add origin https://github.com/[GitHub username]/[repo name].git
 ```

 You can simply copy the link from the GitHub page if you wish.
-This command will tell your local `git` repository that the remote repository named `origin` is the GitHub repo you just created. `origin` is the standard name referring to the main remote of your project.
+This command will tell your local Git repository that the remote repository named `origin` is the GitHub repo you just created. `origin` is the standard name referring to the main remote of your project.
 You will only need to do this once per project, per remote (you usually only have one remote anyway).

 ### `git push`